wsjcpp/wsjcpp-core/README.md

 Basic utils for wsjcpp

-*included helpers functions, logger and etc.*
+*include helper functions, logger and etc.*

 ## Integrate to your project